Gbuomprisco/ngx-content-loading/README.md

 Angular component to create SVG loading placeholders.
 Inspired by the awesome [React Content Loader](https://github.com/danilowoz/react-content-loader).

-Please notice this is a work in progress and may not be ready for production usage.

 ## [Demo](https://ngx-content-loading.stackblitz.io/)

 Have a look at a demo app on [Stackblitz](https://ngx-content-loading.stackblitz.io/)

-More presets and options will follow soon :)

 ## Install